Logan-Lin/ai-systems-and-infrastructure/module-1/README.md

 Here are two reference programs for the post-lecture exercise, demonstrating the core concepts from the API Fundamentals course.
-Both programs use the `requests` library to interact directly with Claude's API, providing transparency into HTTP mechanics.
+Both programs use the `requests` library to interact directly with OpenAI's API, providing transparency into HTTP mechanics.
 They also use the `dotenv` library to load environment variables from the `.env` file, which in this case is used for storing our API keys.

 ## API Key Setup